maxj0218/game_dashboard/README.md

-# game_dashboard
+# Steam Game Data Analysis Dashboard
-Steam Game Data Analytics Project
+This project uses data scraped from over 120k steam games to determine game success.
+Data points like price, rating, ownership, publishers/developers, etc are used to compare and predict game success accuracy.

-# Data Sources
+## Data Sources

 This project uses the Steam Games Dataset available on Kaggle.